roma-glushko/genart-prompts/objects.md

 - a covey
 - a crow
 - a cuckoo
-- a dove
-- a duck
-- aneagle
-- a falcon
-- a finch
-- a flamingo

 - a fowl
-- a vinyl record player
-- a vinyl record
 - a toy
 - a goldfinch
 - a goose